Go here for Print Friendly Page

 The ABYC publication, USCG EPA Regulations for Recreational Boats, is available.
 This technical resource provides a convenient reference for the laws and regulations which govern the design and construction of boats in consideration of fuel and exhaust emissions mandated by the Environmental Protection Agency.
 The excerpts of the government publication contain all the amendments that were available as of the date of publication, September, 2009, and include relevant sections from the Code of Federal Regulations (CFR) Title 40, parts 1045 and 1060.

-As a result, one of the requirements that must be met by boats with engines, 26 feet or longer is a pollution placard.
+As a result, one of the requirements that must be met by boats 26 feet or longer, that have engines, is a pollution placard.

 The other most obvious result is the requirement for the use of a certified marine sanitation device.
-See http://newboatbuilders.com/pages/msd.html for the rules.
+See Marine Sanitation Devices for the rules.

 But what about the builder and his place of business?
 The best web site I have seen that lists all the environmental regulations that apply to boat building is the National Marine Manufacturers Association website.
 Keep in mind that these rules may not apply to small businesses.
 But you should find out what rules do or don't apply and what the definition of a small business is.
 Each rule has it's own definition.